phillm4/ISS_uNLC/README.md

 After installing the above dependencies, several modifications are required for everything to work properly.

 ##### 5. Fix MR.py issues
 *mr\_saliency/MR.py* handles the visual saliency calculation in uNLC.
 However, the script is not compatible with Python 3 nor the current version of scikit-image.
 In order to fix these issues, `<>` needs to be changed to `!=`.
 Python 3 no longer supports `<>` as a comparison operator.
 The second change is to remove the importing of `lena` from the skimage.data module. lena has been removed from scikit-image due to copyright issues.
 A simple fix is to import a different image from the skimage.data module and name that as lena.
-To make this process simpler, a modified *MR.py* script is included in this repository and can be swapped for the one in the *mr\_saliency* library.
-The swapping procedure is shown below.
+To make this process simpler, a modified *MR.py* script is included in this repository and can be placed in the *mr\_saliency* library.
+This procedure is shown below.

 ```
 $ cd ISS_uNLC/